Regression

 plt.show()

-Total Variation (TV) smoothing is a robust and widely used technique in signal and image processing, designed to reduce noise while effectively preserving important structural details such as edges.
-Unlike traditional smoothing methods, which tend to introduce excessive blurring, TV smoothing excels at maintaining sharp transitions within the data.
+Total Variation (TV) smoothing is a powerful and widely used technique in signal and image processing.
+Its goal is to reduce noise while preserving important structural details - especially sharp transitions, such as edges or abrupt changes in the signal.

-6. Example: Total Variation Image Reconstruction
+6. Example: Total Variation Image Reconstruction¶

 from google.colab import drive